Clustered Saliency Prediction: Methods

-In order to test our approaches, we used the dataset collected in \cite{xu2018personalized}.
-This dataset is suitable for the nature of our research, since it contains personalized saliency maps for all subjects.
-Now we describe this dataset in more detail.
+In this section, we first describe the dataset and the evaluation metrics that we use in our experiments.
+After, we describe our clustering method.
+Then, we talk about the universal saliency prediction methods that we use and our proposed MDST model for obtaining the clusters' saliency maps.
+To easier understand the approach, we explain its usage on the PSM dataset from \cite{beyondijcai2017-543}, but it can be adapted to other personalized saliency map datasets as well. \\ \textbf{Datasets used in experiments. }In order to test our approaches, we used the dataset collected in \cite{beyondijcai2017-543}, which contains personalized saliency maps.
 The dataset consists of 1600 images with multiple semantic annotations, which were observed by 30 student participants (14 males, 16 females, aged between 20 and 25).
-Among 1600 images in this dataset, 1100 images are chosen from existing saliency detection datasets including SALICON, \cite{jiang2015salicon}, ImageNet, \cite{russakovsky2015imagenet}, iSUN, \cite{xu2015turkergaze}, OSIE, \cite{xu2014predicting}, PASCAL-S, \cite{li2014secrets}, 125 images are captured by the authors of the paper \cite{xu2018personalized}, and 375 images are gathered from the Internet.

-In order to guarantee the accuracy of each individual's fixation map and to eliminate outliers, each image was viewed four times by each observer.
-The four saliency maps of the same picture observed by the same individual are then combined, and the result is used as the observer's ground truth for the personalized saliency maps (PSM) dataset.
-To obtain a continuous saliency map of an image from the raw data of eye tracker, the fixation locations are blurred via convolution with Gaussian functions.

 The dataset also includes a survey to collect each observer’s personal information.
-Specifically, the following information is collected - the observer’s gender (1D), the preference to objects falling into the fashion category (ring, necklace, bracelet, earring, etc., 11D), the preference/disgust to colors (red, yellow, green, cyan, blue, purple, white, black, 16D), the preference to different sports (football, basketball, badminton, tabletennis, etc., 11D), and the preference to objects falling into other categories (IT, plant, texts, food, 4D).
-In Table \ref{all_features} is a list of all the features in each category.
-Subjects responded to each feature with 0 or 1, which for the Gender category determines their gender and for other categories, their preferences to the corresponding feature. we used a one-hot encoding method to encode each subject’s personal information.
-This encoded information for each subject is a 43-Dimensional vector.
-The personal information survey is conducted after the eye tracking, so it doesn't create biases when subjects are looking at the images.
-We will refer to this dataset in other sections as \textit{PSM dataset}.
+Specifically, the following information is collected - the observer’s gender (1D), the preference to objects falling into the fashion category (ring, necklace, etc., 11D), the preference/disgust to colors (red, yellow, etc., 16D), the preference to different sports (football, etc., 11D), and the preference to objects falling into other categories (IT, plant, etc., 4D).
+You can see more details of the dataset in \cite{beyondijcai2017-543}.
+Subjects responded to each feature with 0 or 1.
+This yields a 43-dimensional vector for personal features of each subject in five categories: Gender, Fashion, Color, Sport and Other.
+We will refer to this dataset as the \textit{PSM dataset}. \\ \textbf{Evaluation metrics. }For a review of many saliency evaluation metrics, see \cite{bylinskii2018different} and \cite{le2013methods}.
+To evaluate the performance of our methods, we use Pearson’s Correlation Coefficient (CC), Similarity (SIM), Normalized Scanpath Saliency (NSS) and Area under ROC Curve (AUC) Judd metrics.